sig1nt/sig1nt.github.io/_posts/2024-10-24-ghidra-dyld-extraction.md

 [I'm told](https://mjtsai.com/blog/2020/07/27/hopper-for-apple-silicon-and-big-sur/) if you are using Hopper, then they can also do all of this for you.
 Hopper has a pretty good track record of doing *OS stuff correctly, so I wold believe this claim, but I haven't tested it yet.

 For everyone else, I recommend [dyld-shared-cache-extractor](https://github.com/keith/dyld-shared-cache-extractor).
-This project calls into Apple's own methods as a way to extract all the libraries out to a folder in the filesystem.
+This project calls into `dyld`'s own methods as a way to extract all the libraries out to a folder in the filesystem.
 The setup is pretty basic, but it will get you all the files back on system, to be reversed however you may please.

 Happy hacking!